francisfuzz/gh-copilot-talk/hubber-orientation/slides.md

 </style>

 <!--
 To install it you'll go to your respective marketplaces for your IDE and install the extension.

-Once ut's installed you'll need to authenticate with your GitHub account. and if you have accesss, you'll be able to use GitHub Copilot in your IDE.
+Once it's installed you'll need to authenticate with your GitHub account.

+When you have accesss, you'll be able to use GitHub Copilot in your IDE.

-And it works with many languages - especially open source languages like javascript, typescript, python, java, python, go, ruby, and more.
+And it works with many languages, like javascript, typescript, python, java, python, go, ruby, and more.
 -->